Chart-Formations.com

 What is Technical Analysis?

 Some forms of technical analysis augment the price chart by constructing technical indicators and oscillators that are based on the security's past price data.
-These indicators and oscillators are interpreted and used to construct trading systems.
-Other forms of technical analysis are based on identifying archetypical chart patterns, such as the head and shoulders (H&S) pattern and double top reversal patterns, that reoccur repeatedly as the chart develops.
+These indicators and oscillators are interpreted and used to develop trading systems.
+Other forms of technical analysis are based on identifying typical chart patterns, such as the triple top chart pattern and the triangle chart pattern, that reoccur repeatedly as the chart develops.

 • Always back test your trading strategy or plan on the security or option that you intend trading.